ivoa/mivot-validator/docs/index.rst

 - Build a model view of the first data row (``mivot_validator/instance_checking/xml_interpreter/model_viewer.py``).
 - All top level INSTANCE of that model view are checked one by one.
 - The XML blocks corresponding to these instances are extracted as *etree* objects
-- Get the ``dmtype`` on the instance to validate
+- Get the ``dmtype`` on the instance to be validated
-- build an XML snippets for that class from the VODML file (``mivot_validator/instance_checking/snippet_builder.py``)
+- Build an XML snippets for that class from the VODML file (``mivot_validator/instance_checking/snippet_builder.py``)
 - The validator checks all component of the mapped instance against the snippet.
-- if the component is an ATTRIBUTE, both ``dmtypes`` and ``roles`` are checked
+- If the component is an ATTRIBUTE, both ``dmtypes`` and ``roles`` are checked
-- if the component is a COLLECTION, ``dmrole`` as well as items ``dmtypes`` are checked
+- If the component is a COLLECTION, ``dmrole`` as well as items ``dmtypes`` are checked
-- if the component is a REFERENCE, ``dmrole`` is checked
+- If the component is a REFERENCE, ``dmrole`` is checked
-- if the component is an INSTANCE, both ``dmtypes`` and roles are checked and the validation loop is run on its components
+- If the component is an INSTANCE, both ``dmtypes`` and roles are checked and the validation loop is run on its components

 The validator only checks the model elements that are mapped.
 It does not care about missing attributes or any other missing class components.
 MIVOT does not have requirements on the model elements that must be mapped.

 Types and Roles Checking
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The validation tool can also check that all ``dmtype`` and ``dmrole`` referenced in the mapping block are known by mapped models.
+The validation tool below checks that all ``dmtype`` and ``dmrole`` referenced in the mapping block
-In this case, it does not care of the class structures.
+are known by mapped models; it does not care of the class structures.
 This checking only works with the *PhotDM/MANGO/Meas/Coord/ivoa* models, other models are ignored.

 .. code:: bash

-    types-and-roles-validate <VOTABLE path>
+    $ types-and-roles-validate <VOTABLE path>

     USAGE: types-and-roles-validate [path]
            Validate all dmtypes and dmroles